CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 1. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.
    1. In the case of did:web, the domain and record name to be queried is indicated by the last segment of the did.
 In example, **did:web:example.ca** would translate to a URI record with the name **_did.example.ca**.
+   2. In the case of other did methods, the domain and record name to be queried is indicated by the "dnsDomain" property.
+In example, **{"dnsDomain": "example.ca"}** would translate to a URI record with the name **_did.example.ca**.

-2. **Verification of the PKI:** With the association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
+2. **Verification of the PKI:** The user verifies the verificationMethod/s in the DID document are represented as TLSA record/s in the associated domain.
-   1. The user would query for a TLSA record.
-Depending on the type of TLSA record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
+   1. The domain and record name for the TLSA record to be queried is determined identically to steps 1.a or 1.b.
-      1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
+      1. Note: The matching of the TLSA record content and verificationMethod may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
 However, there are many well supported cryptography libraries in a variety of languages that facilitate the conversion process.

-3. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
+3. **Verification of the DID document's integrity:** The user verifies the "proof" object to ensure the integrity of the DID document.
-   1. This can be accomplished by using either the {{verificationMethod}} directly from the did document, or using the key material stored in the TLSA record.
+   1. This can be accomplished by using either the {{verificationMethod}} directly from the DID document, or using the key material stored in the TLSA record.
 Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented across 2 different domains, both at the DID document level and the DNS level.
       1. Note: Unlike with matching the verificationMethod and TLSA record in step 2, DER is a widely supported encoding format for key material enabling a verifier to directly use the TLSA record content to verify the signature without having to convert the key back to its representation in the verificationMethod.

+*Note*: The order of the steps presented does not specify a required order for verification.
+As a general rule (and depending on the use case) the 3 verification steps outlined above may be performed in any order as best fits the verifier's needs.
+In example, a verifier may arrive at the DID document during a credential verification process, in which case it makes sense to peform step 3 before steps 1 and 2.
+Alternatively, a verifier may arrive at the DID document after exploring an organization's domain, in which case it may make more sense to perform steps 1 and 2 prior to step 3.
+So long as the 3 steps are performed together, the same level of assurance is achieved irrespective of their order.

 ## Verification Failure

 If at any given step verification fails, the DID document should be deemed INSECURE.
-Whether it is due to the DID and DNS being out of sync with recent updates, or the DID document or DNS zone themselves being compromised, a failed verification MAY indicate malicious activity.
+Whether it is due to the DID and DNS being out of sync with recent updates, or the resource hosting the DID document or DNS zone themselves being compromised, a failed verification MAY indicate malicious activity.
 It is then up to the verifier to determine, according to their requirements and use case, the appropriate course of action regarding interactions with the target DID until successful verification is restored.

 # Control Requirements